The Bridge Extended Learning

 Get reliable child care outside school hours

-When you’re a working family with school-age children, finding reliable before- and after-school care can be hard to come by.
+When you’re a working family with school-age children, finding reliable after-school care can be hard to come by.
 Lighthouse has you covered.

-Our before- and after-care programs go well beyond homework help.
+Our after-school program goes well beyond homework help.
 We support children in becoming the kindest, most capable, and most resilient version of themselves.
 That means giving each child the space, encouragement, and materials they need to follow their passions—whether they want to start a drama club, build a volcano, or create a comic book.
 No matter where their talents take them, we create positive communities of friends with games, STEM projects, creative arts, and plenty of playtime to keep kids happy, bright, and healthy.

 Program Overview